mattermost/docs/source/install/cloud-changelog.md

 ### Bug Fixes
  - Fixed an issue where exports did not contain favorited Direct Message channels.
- - Fixed an issue where screen readers did not announce search results on "Invite members to channel" modal.
+ - Fixed an issue where screen readers did not announce search results on the **Invite members to channel** modal.
  - Fixed an issue where screen readers did not announce the status of the user when hovering over the user status icon.
- - Fixed an issue where users with narrow screens could not see the Profile Setting section.
+ - Fixed an issue where users with narrow screens could not see the **Profile Settings** section within the **Settings** modal.
- - Fixed an issue where users were unable to access the create account button on narrow screens.
+ - Fixed an issue where users were unable to access the **Create an account** option on narrow screens.
  - Fixed an issue where users on desktop were unable to grab the vertical scroll bar without accidently resizing the window.

 ### Known Issues